Kennythia R. Igkurak-Steele

-Kennythia R. Igkurak-Steele, 1400 block of Cedar Creek St., Racine, unauthorized use of an entity's identifying information or documents, misdemeanor theft.
+Kennythia R. Igkurak-Steele, 1400 Cedar Creek St., Racine, felony bail jumping, retail theft (intentionally conceal greater than or equal to $500).

 promotion